-Admissions (Undergraduate)

-Kunsela Hall, Room A108, (315) 792-7500
+Admissions (Undergraduate) Kunsela Hall, Room A108, (315) 792-7500 admissions@sunypoly.edu

-admissions@sunypoly.edu

 As the gateway to the college, the Office of Undergraduate Admissions is the first point of contact for prospective students interested in SUNY Poly.

 The Admissions Office assists prospective students and their families in learning as much as possible about SUNY Poly, such as providing general information about our undergraduate programs, application process, and our admissions requirements.
 While on campus, our visitors will receive a campus and residential tour provided by a student ambassador.

-Being a student ambassador is more than just giving tours; they provide prospective students and their families an accurate picture of life on campus while also marketing the school effectively.
-In additional to the campus tour, the Admissions Office hosts a number of in-person and virtual events throughout the year.
+In addition to the campus tour, the Admissions Office hosts a number of in-person and virtual events throughout the year.
 The Admissions staff regularly travels to high schools and two-year colleges throughout New York state and parts of the Northeast promoting SUNY Poly.
 Each year, Admissions recruits energetic students for the student ambassador program.
 If you have interest in becoming a student ambassador and are excited to share your college experience with others, we encourage you to contact the Admissions department to learn more!